Selfie in front of the Houses of Parliament. Stood left to right are: David Mason, Lord Alf Dubs, and Jack Kushner

 • Standing against racism and for social cohesion as members of the Alliance for Racial Justice.

-• Calling for asylum seekers to have the right to vote after six months, as members of the Lift the Ban coalition.
+• Calling for asylum seekers to have the right to work after six months, as members of the Lift the Ban coalition.